kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 that the references can actually be resolved during admission since we are only able to validate a `ResourceSlice` in isolation.
 This means that users will not discover mistakes until a `ResourceClaim` actually tries to allocate a device that belongs to the resource pool.

+An invalid resource pool will not prevent a pod from getting scheduled if devices can be allocated from valid resource pools.
+For requests with `AllocationMode: All`, this means that those can not be satisfied if any of the devices available on the node is in an invalid resource pool.
+Only if a pod can't be scheduled on any of the nodes in the cluster _and_ an invalid resource pool were encountered on at least one of the nodes, will the system return an error.
+This error will be surfaced as a scheduling error that will be added in the `Pod` status.

+Four types of validation will be performed by the allocator:
+* The name of devices are unique within each resource pool.
+This validation is already included in the allocator.
+* The name of counter sets are unique with in resource pool.
+* Consumed counter sets must exist within the resource pool.
+* Consumed counters within consumed counter sets must exist in the counter set.

-This means more complexity and a less user-friendly UX.
+This change leads to a more complex and a less user-friendly UX.
 However, `ResourceSlices` are created by drivers, so issues here would mean a bug in the driver.

 ## Design Details